 How do your student’s academic achievements compare to the Public Schools in the area?

 Unfortunately, comparing private to public schools can be a bit like comparing apples to oranges.
 We hear continually from parents who have left public school to attend St. Mary’s that our curriculum is challenging compared to what their child was learning while enrolled at public school.
-St. Mary’s teachers are free to use varied curriculum to meet not only the requirements of Common Core but standards established by the state.
+St. Mary’s teachers are free to use the varied curricula to meet not only the requirements of Common Core but standards established by the state.
 St. Mary’s Academy scores on the Renaissance Learning test show the majority of our students meet or exceed grade level in both Reading and Math.
 When our students leave to enter high school they are prepared for honors and advanced placement classes.

 What time does your school day begin and end?

 The school doors open at 7:30 am each school day.
 Middle School (6th – 8th) begins each school day at 7:45 am and ends at 2:50 pm.
 Elementary students (K – 5th) begin each school day at 7:50 am and end at 2:40 pm.
 Pre-School and Pre-Kindergarten begin each school day at 7:50 am and end at 11:20 am.

 Do you have sports programs?